jjc385/6A/README.md

 ## About this branch

 ### Branch info
-Branch: overall-edits
+Branch: justin-dev
-Minor edits to most or all experiments
+Edits performed by Justin Faber to most experiments, upgrading DataStudio to Pasco software
 Preparing to be deployed for Winter 2017
-Does not include overhaul of bicep experiment (exp 6) -- c.f. branch bicep-edit

 ### ChangeLog
 * Exp 2 (Acceleration on an incline)